Aleksandr Nadiradze: Missile technology

 At the end of 1941 Nadiradze started his work in the field of rocket design.
-During the World War II he developed five versions of anti-tank shells, one of which had satisfactory results.
+During World War II he developed five versions of anti-tank shells, one of which had satisfactory results.
 In 1945 he got appointed chief designer and chief of the bureau of the Faculty of Missile weapons Moscow Mechanical Institute of the People's Commissariat of ammunition, functioning as experienced OKB guide holding lectures on the production and designing of missiles and launchers, while simultaneously conducting research on two-stage rockets and turbojets.
 In 1948 the Council of Ministers of the Soviet Union transferred the Moscow OKB institute to CB-2 Minelhozmasha and Nadiradze took command over a division which was developing unguided anti-aircraft missiles and anti-tank rockets.
 In 1950 he developed the Soviet anti-air missile system "Swift" and a year later the new KB-2 was incorporated into GSNII MSKHM-642, which basically merged diverse design bureaus working on cruise missiles, powder and radio-controlled bombs into one institute.
 In 1953 Nadiradze took charge of project "Raven".
 His experience was used to create the world's first high altitude meteorological rocket, development of which technically began back in 1949 at the Central Aerological Observatory Hydrometeorological Service of the USSR.
 The rocket was designed to deliver "instruments" into stratosphere.
 His involvement was of high importance since the first Soviet meteorological rocket MR-1 Meteo which was successfully launched in 1951 was also developed by Alexander Nadiradze himself.
 On 15 October the same year he would be tasked with the development of the so-called "Tshaika" radio-controlled bombs (UB-2000F).
 Tests were successfully completed in 1955 and the new weapon was accepted for service later that year.
 In late 1957 Moscow GSNII MSKHM-642 was combined with Reutov OKB-52 Chelomey.
 Nadiradze was appointed the head of Chelomey's secret development section and in 1961 took charge of the entire OKB, while remaining a chief designer.
 By decision of the Soviet government and defense ministry a competition for designing a mobile intercontinental ballistic missile (ICBM) was organized and Alexander Nadiradze's team won.
 He became the founder of the Soviet mobile intercontinental ballistic missile forces.
 On 6 March 1966 the defence ministry gave order to develop a mobile solid fuel ICBM.
 The project was named "Temp-20" which would then become the RT-21 Temp 2S.
 On 14 March 1972 testing of "Air-20" started at the state RVSN (Plesetsk Cosmodrome) in the Arkhangelsk region.
 Tests were completed in December 1974.
 This secret launch site was under command of the fellow Georgian Lt.General Galaktion Alpaidze who was in charge of the Soviet missile program and from 1975 was also a deputy director of the Moscow Institute of Thermal Technology.
 On 21 February 1976 two missile regiments of Temp-20s started their combat duty in Plesetsk.